 - Contact influencers with a carefully crafted marketing message along with incentives.
 When industry influencers blow out your message, you can easily draw attention from publications.

-- You can also affiliate with another app with a different offering and make combined marketing efforts in some channels.
-Thus can also enhance your chances of being featured.
+- You can also affiliate with another app with a different offering and combine marketing efforts in some channels.
+This can also enhance your chances of being featured.

 Utilize Social Channels

 Social media presence and creating social buzz are the most important activities for inbound marketers.
 First of all, social media platforms come as free channels with little or no demand for investment.
-Secondly, through social channels, you get ready access to your target audience, and thirdly, they have already been proven as the most effective marketing channels for all startups and ventures with a little investment portfolio.
+Secondly, through social channels, you get ready access to your target audience.
+Thirdly, they have already been proven as the most effective marketing channels for all startups and ventures with a little investment portfolio.

 Let us explain the two leading social platforms and how you can use them for inbound marketing.

 Twitter: This micro-blogging platform can be tremendously effective in keeping your users informed about every development in your app.
-It is also effective to create a niche industry audience and build a Twitterati society around your app brand.
+It is also effective in creating a niche industry audience and building a Twitterati society around your app brand.

 Facebook: It is the loudest and most popular social platform with resends from every business niche.
 Facebook and Messenger together can be a handy tool for content marketing, creating a solid audience, and driving revenue.
-It is also the most used social channel that apps use to help users login with a click.
+It is also the most used social channel to help users log in with a click.
 The platform can be utilized for both paid promotion and free social marketing.

-Instagram: This Facebook-owned social channel with an emphasis on images and visuals is overwhelmingly popular for consumer brands of all niches and continue to lead among social channels in terms of business conversion.
+Instagram: This Facebook-owned social channel emphasizing images and visuals is overwhelmingly popular for consumer brands of all niches and continues to lead among social channels in terms of business conversion.

 Inbound marketing can look less expensive, but it needs more expertise, grit, and skills than just hiring a professional marketing team.
-For mobile apps, inbound marketing success largely depends upon how compelling a content strategy you have and how you can make an appealing brand presence in a short time.
+For mobile apps, inbound marketing success largely depends on how compelling a content strategy you have and how you can make an appealing brand presence quickly.